 St. Isidore v.
 USAA (E.D.
 Tex.): Served as lead patent counsel for USAA, defending against allegations of infringing patents relating to two-factor authentication.

 Annuitek LLC v.
 USAA Life Insurance Company (E.D.
-Tex.): As lead counsel, represented USAA in a patent litigation concerning the pricing of annuity contracts.
+Tex.): As lead counsel, represented USAA in patent litigation concerning the pricing of annuity contracts.

 Novozymes A/S and Novozymes North America, Inc. v.
 C T E Global, Inc., (N.D.
 Ill.): Represented plaintiff-patentee Novozymes in litigation against U.S. importer of glucoamylase industrial enzymes (used in the manufacture of fuel ethanol) and obtained permanent injunction.

 Chicago Board Options Exchange v.
 International Securities Exchange (N.D.
-Ill.): As co-lead counsel, represented the Chicago Board against ISE in a litigation concerning a patent on a fully computerized exchange.
+Ill.): As co-lead counsel, represented the Chicago Board against ISE in litigation concerning a patent on a fully computerized exchange.
 ISE consented to judgment in CBOE’s favor right before opening statements were to begin.
 Judgment of non-infringement was affirmed by the Federal Circuit, and the district court awarded over six million dollars in attorneys’ fees to CBOE.

 Realtime Data v.
 Chicago Board Options Exchange (S.D.N.Y.): As lead counsel, represented the Chicago Board against Realtime Data in a litigation concerning patents on data compression, particularly regarding financial data.